vsrinivas/fuchsia/docs/syscalls/handle_close_many.md

 ## NAME

-handle_clos - close a handle
+handle_close_many - close a number of handles

 ## SYNOPSIS